r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.0.9 =
+Fixed: Spawn - Spawn block now properly loads a player in the spawn location.
+Added: Initial support for OMI_spawn_point.

 = 1.0.8 =
 Added: Click event for audio objects that contain KHR_audio.
 Improvements to come.
 To set a KHR_audio object to be interactable simply make the object collibable.
 Added: Video - Interactions to play/pause a video.
 A paused video will now show a play icon to resume the video source.
 Video audio to come soon!